 But if you really want to get more engagement and stand out from the competition, you need to do more.

 The goal is to build a community, where your followers feel like they are being offered exclusive privileges.
 One way to do that is to use Instagram as a channel for promotions and giveaways.

-Build out your loyalty schemes
+Shopping malls social media campaigns: build out your loyalty schemes

-And there are plenty of ways to link such reward schemes to your Instagram strategy.
+There are plenty of ways to link such reward schemes to your Instagram strategy.
 You can start by simply using Instagram to raise awareness of your customer reward programs:

 But as always, you can and should do more.
 Here’s a smart example from the Mercato Mall in Dubai.
 Instead of blasting out information about their PrivilegePlus scheme, they gave customers an incentive to interact and learn about the program.

 Instead of passively reading the info, Mercato Mall’s followers had to actively research and comment about the benefits available.
 Note that the brand offered a generous reward, which was designed to appeal to their target audience.

 Another way to foster customer loyalty is to share discount coupons and shopping vouchers with a wider public.
 And what will you see if we tell you that you can generate leads and engage your audience at the same time?
 Here’s an example of a prize wheel that could be created by any shopping mall.
 All you have to do is configure your promotion and… share the link with your mall’s Instagram followers.
 Redirect users to your Link in Bio, use Ads or add swipe-up links on Stories if you have more than 10,000 followers already!
 With no doubt, it’s the best way to generate leads on Instagram.